...

 How is property divided in a Texas divorce?

 Texas is a community property state when it comes to the division of marital property.
 All this means is that the state of Texas and here’s to principles related to community property when it comes to dividing your marital assets in the divorce.
-For starters, at the beginning of your divorce, it is presumed that all property owned by you and your spouse is community property.
-The next thing you need to understand is that community property in Texas is subject to division in the divorce case.
-Therefore, you need to be aware that at the beginning of your divorce, it is presumed that every item you own can be divided in your divorce.
+To start, when you begin your divorce process, the law presumes that all property owned by you and your spouse is community property.
+You also need to grasp that community property in Texas undergoes division during divorce proceedings.
+Therefore, you should be aware that, initially, the assumption is that every item you own can be subject to division in your divorce.

-The presumption in favor of community property can be overcome with evidence showing that pieces of property are what is known as separate property belonging to either you or your spouse.
+You can overcome the presumption in favor of community property by providing evidence that demonstrates certain pieces of property are what is known as separate property belonging to either you or your spouse.
 Separate property consists of property owned before your marriage by either you or your spouse or acquired during the marriage either by gift, inheritance, or personal injury settlement.
 The list of separate property that you own may be substantially smaller than your community property, or vice versa, depending upon the length of your marriage.
-If you are married young and have been married for a long time, then you probably own very little separate property.
-On the other hand, you may own quite a bit of separate property if you have only been married for a short period.
+If you married young and have been married for a long time, you likely own very little separate property.
+Conversely, you may own quite a bit of separate property if your marriage has been relatively short.

-This is the basic framework for how property will be divided in your divorce.
+This outlines the basic framework for dividing property in your divorce.
 Bear in mind, that the laws on Community property can be more complex than what we just covered here.
 This was a very brief and general overview of community property law in Texas.
 However, you need to understand these basics before moving forward with your divorce.
 These basic rules will determine how you negotiate your divorce and approach the crucial issues related to your case from this perspective.

 Estate planning matters in pet ownership